sealionking/drupal_module_og-sm/og_sm_user_create/README.md

 ## Installation
 1. Enable the module.
-2. Check the "Create a user within a site" site permission for the users who should be able to create users from within a site.
+2. Check the "Create a user within a Site" site permission for the users who should be able to create users from within a site.